Stress testing my finances

 In the world of finance a stress test is an analysis or simulation designed to determine if a company has the ability to deal with an economic crisis.
-Banks often use this form of scenario analysis to prepare themselves against systemic risk, to basically find out if they can still survive if poop hits the fan 😕 Stress tests can be used by individuals to great benefits as well.
+Banks often use this form of scenario analysis to prepare themselves against systemic risk, to basically find out if they can still survive if poop hits the fan.
+Stress tests can be very useful to individuals as well.

-Some people may think I have too much debt and that puts me at great risk, however risk can be measured in many different ways.
+Some people may think I have too much debt and that puts me at great financial risk.
+However risk can be measured in many different ways.
 Sometimes going deeper into debt can actually decrease one’s overall financial risk.
-But how much risk is too much?

 What really matters is can a person withstand a major economic shock to his or her finances.
 Which is why we need to stress test various scenarios that could happen.